shirosaidev/stocksight/README.md

 [![Donate PayPal](https://img.shields.io/badge/Donate%20%24-PayPal-brightgreen.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72)

 # stocksight
-Crowd-sourced stock analyzer and stock predictor using Elasticsearch, Twitter, News headlines and Python natural language processing and sentiment analysis.
+Crowd-sourced stock market analyzer and stock predictor using Elasticsearch, Twitter, News headlines and Python natural language processing and sentiment analysis.
 How much do emotions on Twitter and news headlines affect a stock's price?
 Let's find out...

 ## About
 stocksight is a crowd-sourced stock market analysis open source software that uses Elasticsearch to store Twitter and news headlines data for stocks. stocksight analyzes the emotions of what the author writes and does sentiment analysis on the text to determine how the author "feels" about a stock. stocksight makes an aggregated analysis of all collected data from all sources.